 \section{\bf General strategy}

-In this section we show the general strategy that can be used in the study of inflationary models of interest.
-The key point is to eliminate the parameters present in the potential defining the models of inflation in terms of the observables $n_s$ and $r$.
-First we need to establish equations for the observables which will then be solved for the parameters of the models in terms of the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$.
-By writing cosmological quantities of interest in terms of $n_s$ and $r$ we can constrain them with the observational and/or theoretical bounds for $n_s$ and $r$.
+In this section we discuss the general strategy that can be used in the study of inflationary models of interest.
+The key point is to eliminate the parameters, present in the potential defining the model of inflation, in terms of the observables $n_s$ and $r$.
+First we need to establish the equations relating the observables with the parameters of the model.
+By writing cosmological quantities in terms of $n_s$ and $r$ we can constrain them with the observational and/or theoretical bounds for $n_s$ and $r$.
 As $n_s$ and $r$ get measured with higher precision our quantities written in terms of them will also be bounded even further.